 A Master's-level subject is studied in the Master's program.
-The modules to be selected are set out in the Special Provisions of these exam regulations; details are published in the module handbooks issued at the start of each semester.
+Elective modules are listed in the Special Provisions of these exam regulations and are to be specified in the module handbook published for the semester.

 § 4 Board of examiners